FK Partizan Belgrade

 Top goalscorer: Stjepan Bobek (425)

-Fudbalski Klub Partizan (Фудбалски Клуб Партизан, in Cyrillic), were founded by young officers of the Yugoslav People's Army in October 1945, a few months after the end of World War II.
+Fudbalski Klub Partizan (Фудбалски Клуб Партизан, in Cyrillic and referred to as Partizan Belgrade FC in English), were founded by young officers of the Yugoslav People's Army in October 1945, a few months after the end of World War II.
 “Partisans” is how members of the communist military formation who fought against fascism were called, and since the club were directly associated with the army, the choice of this name felt totally appropriate.

 Less than two years after they were founded, the team celebrated their first titles, winning the double (Championship and Cup) in 1947.
 They finished top in 1949 as well, being the strongest team the first years of the so-called Yugoslav First League, the country's top flight, consisting of teams from Serbia, Croatia, Slovenia, Bosnia and Herzegovina, Montenegro, and Skopje.

 The fifties passed without a single Championship title, but the club won Yugoslavia's Cup three times.
 At international level, a 3-0 win over Real Madrid in January 1956 was the club's highlight.
 It was the return leg of a European Cup quarterfinal, Partizan had lost 4-0 in Madrid, so they didn't qualify for the semi-finals, but that result, combined with the excellent displays against Sporting Lisbon in the first round of the competition, earned the club a lot of respect outside Yugoslavia's borders.